 “A Drama on a Locomotive”.
 Building on the smashup tradition, disaster strikes when two railroad engineers vying for the same woman begin to fight in the train’s cockpit and miss a stop signal, sending them head-long into another train.

-Likely a trial-run for The Juggernaut, in this Hazel Neason short, lightning strikes and destroys a trestle over which a train is about to pass and the engineer’s grandmother must find a way to warn him in time.
+Likely a trial-run for The Juggernaut, in this Hazel Neason short, lightning strikes and destroys a trestle over which a train is about to pass and the engineer’s mother must find a way to warn him in time.

 The president of a railroad notorious for cutting maintenance and safety measures to maximize profits fights dirty against a lawsuit brought against him by his erstwhile friend and now district attorney while, aboard one of his trains, his daughter unwittingly speeds toward her doom.
 This is the first time The Juggernaut has been seen in Maine since 1920.